-Edelweiss and Kewi are currently involved in the KIS course of study of master IFI at the University of Nice and in MIAGE.
+Therefore, we are currently involved in the KIS course of study of master IFI at the University of Nice and in MIAGE.
 We intend to reinforce and focus this action on developing an ecosystem to train and support professionals of the web and semantic web.
 We envision an evolution toward a double curriculum: